hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/trusted_ledger.md

 The purpose of TLCC is to establish a trusted view of the ledger (inside an enclave) and enable ECC to verify ledger state receiveed from the (untrusted) peer.

 ## Requirements

-- ECC can query integrity metadata to validate ledger state received from the peer.
+- ECC must verify all untrusted ledger state inputs from the peer with the help of TLCC
-- TLCC must maintain a view on the ledger
-- TLCC must be synronized with peer's ledger state
     - Secure (authenticated) channel between ECC and TLCC to query metadata;
+    - TLCC must provide integrity metadata for the ledger state
+    - TLCC must provide channel metadata (chaincode definition)

-- ECC tx must perform read/write on a stable view of the ledger state
+- TLCC must maintain a "trusted" view of the ledger
-    - (snapshot during a single transaction invocation)
+    - TLCC must be syncronized with peer's ledger
-- TLCC must detect read/write inconsistency
+    - TLCC must detect transaction read/write conflicts
     - TLCC must be able to perform identity validation (orderer, msp, etc...)
-- TLCC must provide channel metadata (chaincode definition)
-- Maintaining FPC chaincode state only is sufficient
-- Validate "normal" Enclave Registry (ERCC) transactions; however, ERCC comes with "hard-coded" endorsement policy
+    - TLCC must support concurrent execution of transaction processing and ledger updates (ECC tx must perform read/write on a stable view of the ledger state)

 ## Fabric high-level validation